Zamiell/isaac-faq/directories-and-save-files.md

 # The Binding of Isaac: Repentance - Directories & Save Files Explanation

 The Isaac directory structure is rather complicated.
-Not to worry - I'll explain it all for you!
+This guide explains everything for you.

 This guide assumes you are on Windows.